 - Create load scenarios for 250, 500, 1000 users, perhaps more depending on your specific requirements

-- Configure the load scenarios to run for 2, 4 and 8 hours so that you catch memory leaks and or run away cache
+- Configure the load scenarios to run for 2, 4 and 8 hours so that you catch memory leaks, product bugs and or run away cache

 - Note these scenarios will help you find bad code (memory leaks), issues with configuration settings and where capacity must be added as the farm (and its components) saturates

 Once the profiles and test plans are completed, you will require a QA environment that mimics production as closely as possible.
 The reason for this is to eliminate any risk associated with deviations from production that would negatively impact the quality.
 For example, your QA environment might consist of the following:

 - A GB network with VLANs configured accordingly

 - A network latency generating device (LANForge)

 - An SQL Active/Passive Cluster